leftstick/gulp-nw-builder/README.md

 This will pass all the files into `node-webkit-builder`, and generate the `node-webkit` app.

+It's better you use [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder) directly, since nothing special here but a simple wrapper.

 ## Options

 All the options will be passed into `node-webkit-builder` directly except `files`.